Resources for speaking out

 Us in the news

-Read on for tips on how to write a media release and suggestions for how you can pitch an idea to your local newspaper or radio station to get them to cover your story.
+Read on for tips on how to write a media release for your local newspaper or radio station to get them to cover your story.

 You can also read some of our media releases.